 Adverse weather conditions such as low visibility due to fog or snow and icy conditions are often culprits behind chain reaction crashes, particularly pileup collisions on the freeway.
 A pileup on I-78 in Lebanon County, for example, was among the worst accidents in state history.
 The accident, which occurred during a snowstorm, involved 60 vehicles and resulted in three deaths and 70 people being transported to hospitals around the region for the treatment of their injuries.
 It wasn't the only major pileup accident on Pennsylvania roadways.
 Many massive, multi-vehicle collisions have taken place around the state in the last 20 years.

-The common factor in most chain reaction crashes is the presence of traffic congestion.
+The common factor in most chain reaction crashes is traffic congestion.
 With more drivers operating motor vehicles in a small area, there is more opportunity for human error.
-When an accident occurs in congestion, there is a greater potential of other vehicles becoming involved simply due to their close proximity.
+When an accident occurs in congestion, there is a greater potential for other vehicles to become involved simply due to their close proximity.

 The Dangers of Chain Reaction Crashes